Events

 Kath Weston – Reading Group

-The Social Scientists’ Association (SSA) hosted an informal reading-group discussion with Professor Kath Weston (Anthropology, University of Virginia) on her 2022 article, “Bequeathing A World: Ecological Inheritance, Generational Conflict, and Dispossession” on the 5th of February 2025.
+The Social Scientists’ Association (SSA) hosted an informal reading-group discussion with Professor Kath Weston (University of Virginia) on her 2022 article, “Bequeathing A World: Ecological Inheritance, Generational Conflict, and Dispossession” on the 5th of February 2025.
 Participants ranging from university students to young activists and academics engaged in a fruitful discussion on inter-generational conflicts surrounding the climate crisis and shared ideas on how to navigate these emerging tensions on the issue of climate change.

 Explaining China’s Approach to the Global Governance of Sovereign Debt Distress